-Egyptian movie star and sometime producer Ahmed Zaki, renowned for his screen portrayals of Egyptian presidents Gamal Abdul Nasser and Anwar Sadat, died at age 55 on March 27 in Cairo.
+Egyptian movie star and sometime producer Ahmed Zaki, renowned in Arabic-speaking countries for his portrayals of Egyptian presidents Gamal Abdul Nasser and Muhammad Anwar el-Sadat, died at age 55 on March 27 in Cairo.

 From Egypt’s downtrodden to powerful men

-In that regard, Zaki was sort of a mix of Paul Muni, George Arliss, Charlton Heston, and the Ben Kingsley of Gandhi.
-Perhaps with a touch of Clint Eastwood and Charles Bronson.
-If online sources are to be believed, Zaki was known for – quite literally – pulling no punches in several violent action scenes.
+Just add to that a touch of action stars Clint Eastwood and Charles Bronson.
+(An aside: if online sources are to be believed, Zaki was known for – quite literally – pulling no punches in his action movies’ fight scenes.)

-Most recently, he was seen in His Excellency the Minister / Ma'ali al wazir (2003), in which he played a guilt-ridden, corrupt government official.
+Most recently, Ahmed Zaki was seen in His Excellency the Minister (2003), playing a corrupt, power-hungry – and guilt-ridden, nightmare-prone – government official.

-Zaki’s son, Haitham Ahmed Zaki, is set to finish Halim, featuring the older Zaki as the late Egyptian singer Abdul Halim Hafez.
-The younger Zaki will play Halim Hafez in his early years.
+Zaki’s son, Haitham Ahmed Zaki, is set to finish Sharif Arafah’s Halim, featuring his father as the late Egyptian singer Abdul Halim Hafez.
+The younger Zaki, whose mother was actress Hala Fouad, will play Halim Hafez in his early years.